OnMars2024/linear-regression-taxi-mod/README.md

 A modified version of the file "linear_regression_taxi.ipynb" distributed by Google CoLabs as a part of their ML Crash Course.

 Features Added:
+* Separated the original code (linear_regression_taxi.ipynb) from my modified code (found in the my-mods directory).
+* Broke up the original linear_regression_taxi code into separated .py files.
+Made the necessary changes so that all the code worked as intended, despite being now separated.
+* Saved pre-processing plots, data stats, correlation matrix, and training data as png/csv to figures directory.
-    Created experiment specific directories.
-These directories contain the relevant model information for each run.
+* Created experiment specific directories.
+These directories contain the relevant model information and figures for each run.

 Features Modified: